lumeland/lume.land/docs/overview/installation.md

   permissions, etc.
 - `import_map.json`: The
   [import map file](https://deno.land/manual/node/import_maps#using-import-maps)
-  with the import url of Lume.
+  with the import URL of Lume.
 Here you can add the dependencies of your project and update Lume by editing the version number.

-This is an example of these three configuration files:
+Here is an example of these three configuration files:

 <lume-code>